-Ms. Stiehl worked both professionally and as a national volunteer leader for numerous non-profits, including the Juvenile Diabetes Research Foundation (JDRF) where she contributed to the organization’s growth from $6 million to over $200 million – earning top honors as “National Staff Member of the Year” (1992) and “National Volunteer of the Year” (2010).
-Ms. Stiehl also worked for nearly two decades at the University of California, San Francisco (UCSF), providing leadership in fundraising development, marketing and communications and clinical trial recruitment.
+Ms. Stiehl worked both professionally and as a national volunteer leader for numerous non-profits, including the Juvenile Diabetes Research Foundation (JDRF) where she contributed to the organization’s growth from $6 million to over $200 million.
+Ms. Stiehl also spent nearly two decades at the University of California, San Francisco (UCSF), providing leadership in fundraising, development, communications and clinical trial recruitment.

-As a lifelong caregiver, Ms. Stiehl knows first-hand how chronic disease impacts families.
-Her husband Chris has been living with an autoimmune disease for more than 60 years and an organ transplant for 12 years.
-Highly motivated to support deserving non-profit organizations, Ms. Stiehl has raised millions of charitable dollars including funds she has generated through dozens of half-marathons and cycling events.
+As a lifelong caregiver, Ms. Stiehl knows first-hand how chronic disease affects families.
+Her husband Chris has been living with an autoimmune disease for more than 60 years and an organ transplant for 15 years.
+Highly motivated to support non-profit organizations focused on delivering life-saving programs and research, Ms. Stiehl has raised millions of charitable dollars,including funds generated through major gifts, events, research grants, and public awareness campaigns.

 Last updated on January 12th, 2024 at 09:57 am